Detection and Analysis of Offensive Online Content in Hausa Language: Background and Related Work

-The use of datasets from online social media platforms has been explored for a variety of purposes, such as gauging people's opinions \cite{zishumba2019sentiment,sanisentiment}, identifying topics \cite{kusumawardani2017topic,antypas2022twitter}, detecting sexist terms \cite{aliyu2023hausanlp}, recognizing hateful speech \cite{machuve2022herdphobia}, classifying text \cite{chaure2019text}, and recognizing entities \cite{nie2020named}.
-Previous studies have also generated relevant corpora in the Hausa language for various tasks \cite{suleiman2019towards,oyewusi2021naijaner,abubakar2021enhanced,inuwa2021first,ibrahim2022development,muhammad2022naijasenti,zandam2023online}.
-A large collection of tweets in Hausa, Igbo, Yoruba, and Nigerian Pidgin have been compiled to improve sentiment lexicons in low-resource languages \cite{abubakar2021enhanced}.
-Additionally, a large collection of datasets consisting of multilingual tweets annotated with sentiments in the major languages of Nigeria has been created \cite{muhammad2022naijasenti}.
-Despite the potential of low-resource languages, there are still few studies involving them, partly due to the lack of datasets and challenges such as the scarcity of annotated datasets and associated lexicons.
-This study presents an approach to detect offensive and threatening online content in one of the most widely spoken low-resource languages, Hausa.
+Datasets from online social media platforms have been leveraged for various computational linguistic tasks, including sentiment analysis \cite{zishumba2019sentiment,sanisentiment}, topic modelling \cite{kusumawardani2017topic,antypas2022twitter}, sexist language detection \cite{aliyu2023hausanlp}, hate speech recognition \cite{machuve2022herdphobia}, text classification \cite{chaure2019text}, and named entity recognition \cite{nie2020named}.
+Previous studies have also compiled relevant corpora for NLP-related tasks in the Hausa language \cite{suleiman2019towards,oyewusi2021naijaner,abubakar2021enhanced,inuwa2021first,ibrahim2022development,muhammad2022naijasenti,zandam2023online}.
+For instance, a large collection of tweets in Hausa, Igbo, Yoruba, and Nigerian Pidgin has been compiled to improve sentiment lexicons in low-resource languages \cite{abubakar2021enhanced}.
+Additionally, a dataset of multilingual tweets annotated with sentiment labels in major Nigerian languages has been developed \cite{muhammad2022naijasenti}.
+Despite the growing interest in low-resource languages, studies focused on offensive content detection in Hausa remain scarce.
+Furthermore, many languages lack sufficient linguistic resources for NLP-related tasks \cite{tsvetkov2017opportunities}.
+For Hausa, this scarcity is primarily due to the absence of annotated datasets and lexicons.
+This study proposes an approach to detect offensive online content in Hausa, one of the most widely spoken low-resource languages, thereby contributing to the broader field of computational linguistics and online safety.